by John W. Ritenbaugh

 Arise, shine; for your light has come!
 And the glory of the LORD is risen upon you.
 For behold, the darkness shall cover the earth, and deep darkness the people; but the LORD will arise over you, and His glory will be seen upon you.
 The Gentiles shall come to your light, and kings to the brightness of your rising.

-The metaphor is drawn from the rising of the sun and being able to get to work and produce solutions.
+The metaphor is drawn from the rising of the sun and getting to work and producing solutions.
 God pictures the whole earth covered by a thick cloud of darkness that dissolves in the light.
 The terms "arise," "shine," "glory of the LORD" and "brightness of your rising" give every indication of our resurrection to glory to meet the returning Christ.
-Because of the "rising" of Zion, mankind will be prospered in every way, morally, spiritually, intellectually, emotionally and physically.
+Because of the "rising" of Zion, mankind will be prospered in every way, morally, spiritually, intellectually, emotionally, and physically.

 Malachi adds, "But to you who fear My name the Sun of Righteousness shall arise with healing in His wings; and you shall go out and grow fat like stall-fed calves" (Malachi 4:2; see Matthew 24:27; II Peter 1:19; Revelation 22:16).
 As Joseph went forth from his prison to become a savior to Egypt and the surrounding peoples, we will rise from our confinement and go forth with Jesus Christ to bring spiritual salvation and true prosperity to all of mankind.
 This will happen when the Feast of Trumpets is fulfilled.